-Like all the modern deep learning libraries, Pytorch offers all the necessary tools to build feed-forward neural networks and define affine transformations easily.
+Like all modern deep learning libraries, PyTorch provides tools for building feed-forward neural networks and defining affine transformations easily.
 The reader can find a complete list on the PyTorch documentation page\footnote{\url{https://pytorch.org/docs/stable/nn.html\#linear-layers}}.
-Moreover, code listing~\ref{list:mlp} shows a basic implementation of a Pytorch Multi-Layer Perceptron neural network (a feed-forward neural network) with linear layers and $\tanh$ activation functions.
-We must define the layers and the activation functions used in the constructor \texttt{\_\_init\_\_} method.
-The same method receives as arguments the input and output dimensions, which are the number of independent and dependent variables in our case, respectively.
+Moreover, Listing~\ref{list:mlp} shows a basic implementation of a Pytorch Multi-Layer Perceptron neural network with linear layers and $\tanh$ activation functions.
+We must define the layers and activation functions used in the \texttt{\_\_init\_\_} constructor method.
 The argument \texttt{input\_dim} defines the number of input units (independent variables such as $t$ and ${\bf x}$), and on the other hand, the argument \texttt{output\_dim} determines the number of units in the output layer (\emph{e.g.}, $y$).
 Moreover, it receives the number of layers (\texttt{num\_layers}) and the number of units in each hidden layer (\texttt{hidden\_size}).
 In this implementation, we assume that all hidden layers will have the same number of units.
-Keep in mind that if one has to use a neural network with two hidden layers, they have to set the number of layers to zero, for two hidden layers, the number has to be set to one, and so on.
+Keep in mind that when we use a neural network with one hidden layer, the number of layers must be set to 1; for two hidden layers, it must be set to 2, and so on.
 In line $11$ of code listing~\ref{list:mlp}, we define the input layer; in lines $14$--$15$, the hidden layers; and in line $18$, the output layer.
 The class \texttt{Linear} of Pytorch is an implementation of an affine transformation (${\bf y} = {\bf W}\cdot {\bf x} + {\bf b}$).
 Notice that in line $14$, we use a \texttt{ModuleList} to instantiate the hidden layers.
 We do so because the number of hidden layers is not known \emph{a priori}; instead, it is passed as an argument to the constructor when we instantiate the \texttt{MLP} class.
 The \texttt{forward} method takes the input tensor as an argument (it might accept more arguments, as we will see later) and applies all the transformations and activation functions we have already defined.
-Essentially, this method runs the forward pass of our neural network, which is the part of the code where we determine the structure of our neural network.
-Keep in mind that when we use the batch normalization (\texttt{batch\_norm = True}), we can eliminate the bias term from the previous Layer by setting \texttt{bias=False} in the constructor of the \texttt{Layer} class in Pytorch.
+Essentially, this method runs the forward pass of our neural network, which is the part of the code that determines the structure of our neural network.
+When we use the batch normalization (\texttt{batch\_norm = True}), we eliminate the bias term from the previous Layer by setting \texttt{bias=False} in the constructor of the \texttt{Layer} class in Pytorch.